 This superb loop features the southernmost part of the Prairie Creek Trail, which has best redwood scenery in Prairie Creek.
 As the trail meanders alongside the wide, shallow creek, it passes through several spectacular lowland redwood groves with an exuberantly lush look found nowhere else.
 The trail follows Prairie Creek, a large, pristine creek in a wide channel filled with small shrubs and edged with maple trees.
 The trail passes through several spectacular lowland redwood groves, where in October the maples along the creek turn a brilliant yellow, glowing in the gloom under the dense redwood canopy.
 Between the groves the trail emerges from the redwood canopy and passes through open streamside vegetation surrounded by immense green walls of redwood foliage that rise far above.
 The contrast between the two different environments makes for an engaging hike.

 To make a loop, this hike pairs the Prairie Creek Trail with the southern part of the West Ridge Trail, a trail that undulates rather strenuously through ridgetop redwood uplands.
 The West Ridge uplands aren’t as scenic or diverse as the lowlands of Prairie Creek, but they perfectly complement the Prairie Creek Trail.
 I especially like the way the scenery gradually builds throughout the complete loop, starting with somewhat drab uplands and working up to dark gothic groves with impossibly tall, slender trees.
 A simple out-and-back on the Prairie Creek Trail wouldn’t have the same impact.

 The redwood groves on this hike are among the most impressive in existence, not so much because they have the biggest trees as because of their incredible lushness.
 If the trail were more isolated it would rank among the very best redwood trails, but unfortunately the experience of hiking here is somewhat spoiled by traffic noise from Drury Parkway.
-Fortunately the traffic isn't especially heavy even on holiday weekends, with a car passing by every few minutes, but if possible visit when traffic is at a minimum or, better yet, on the first Saturday of non-summer months, when the parkway is closed.
+The traffic isn’t especially heavy even on holiday weekends, with a car passing by every few minutes, but if possible visit when traffic is at a minimum or, better yet, on the first Saturday of non-summer months, when the parkway is closed.